tariaherbert/Wells-Fargo/README.md

 | 7 | Tree | 0.6654 | 0.7222 | 0.6976 | 0.6709 | 0.7271 | 0.7033 |
 | 8 | GLM | 0.6521 | 0.7066 | 0.6920 | 0.6522 | 0.7077 | 0.6939 |

-* **Based on the model performance results, out of the 8 models the best performing models are ReLU-DNN, XGB2, EBM, and GAMI-Net.
+* **Based on the test ACC metric results, out of the 8 models the best performing models are ReLU-DNN, XGB2, EBM, and GAMI-Net.
 Further analysis will be continued with the following models: ReLU-DNN, XGB2, and GAMI-Net.
 GAMI-Net was selected over EBM because XGB2 and EBM operate similarly.**

 #### Model Robustness